 APOE Report; The Apolipoprotein E (APOE) gene is best known for its role in lipid (fat) metabolism by helping to remove cholesterol from the bloodstream.
 It can exist in three main forms known as E2, E3 and E4.

 Thyroid Balance Report; The thyroid is an endocrine gland in the neck that produces two thyroid hormones – triiodothyronine (T3) and thyroxine (T4), and calcitonin.
 Thyroid hormones control the metabolism of almost every cell in the body, with wide-ranging metabolic, developmental and cardiovascular effects.

 Athlete Report; DNA sequencing has opened the door to personalised approaches to health and fitness, enabling a more intelligent approach to training, recovery and performance.
 In this report, we present elements of your unique DNA profile that have been shown to affect athletic performance.

-How much does these tests cost?
-All of the genetic reports start with a cheek swab – the fee for this is £99, then each requested report is £150, there is the option to select any five reports for a reduced fee of £732 + the £99.
+How much do these tests cost?
+All of the nutrigenomic reports start with a cheek swab – the fee for this is £99, then each requested report is £150, there is the option to select any five reports for a reduced fee of £732 + the £99.
 Please note: in most cases, prior to running nutrigenomic reports, an initial consultation must first be conducted to ensure we can recommend the most appropriate test/report and then provide truly tailored recommendations based on both your own case history together with the nutrigenomic reports.
 The fee for an initial consultation and the tailored recommendations is £180 in addition to any fees for testing.